Outside vs. Inside Sales

 Instead of traveling to meet with prospects in person, inside sales representatives talk with leads over digital channels.
 This includes the phone, direct message chat campaigns, email, and video chat.

 A variety of industries benefit from having an inside sales team.
-Still, they're best suited to selling lower-priced, transactional products in shorter sales cycles where you can close deals faster.
+Still, they're best suited to selling lower-priced, transactional products in shorter sales cycles where you can close deals faster, especially when using a CPQ quoting tool to streamline and automate the quoting process.
 For example, inside sales reps will make cold calls to a list of target accounts.
 They gauge their need, interest, and budget for office furniture.

 Examples & use cases for inside sales